ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Financial Aid at New College of Florida

-The majority of New College of Florida undergrads use financial aid to to cover the cost of tuition.
-In 2022, 335 of the 646 undergrads enrolled received financial aid.
-New College of Florida meets 90% of the demonstrated financial need for undergraduates.
+The majority of New College of Florida undergrads use financial aid to help pay for school.
+In 2023, 341 of the 646 undergrads enrolled received financial aid.
+New College of Florida meets 92% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.